Route 7 Corridor Improvements

-This project proposes to widen a 6.9-mile segment of Route 7 from four to six lanes between Reston Avenue and Jarrett Valley Drive, to increase capacity, decrease congestion and improve safety in conformity with the Fairfax County Comprehensive Plan.
+This project will widen a 6.9-mile segment of Route 7 from four to six lanes between Reston Avenue and Jarrett Valley Drive, to increase capacity, decrease congestion and improve safety in conformity with the Fairfax County Comprehensive Plan.

-The project would also include intersection improvements, as well as a 10-foot shared-use path on both sides of the road to increase mobility for cyclists and pedestrians
+The project will also include intersection improvements, as well as a 10-foot shared-use path on both sides of the road to increase mobility for cyclists and pedestrians

 As of 2011, this section of Route 7 carried between 46,000 and 54,000 vehicles a day, and is expected to carry 73,000 to 86,000 vehicles a day by 2040.

 Widening this high-volume route has been part of Fairfax County’s Comprehensive Plan for many years, and is an important improvement to the corridor that will link northern and western Fairfax with the county’s planned revitalization of the busy Tysons Corner area.

 Cost and Schedule

 Upon approval from the CTB sometime after the Design Public Hearing, the Route 7 Corridor Improvements Project will be split into two segments or phases.
 Phase 1 runs from Jarrett Valley Drive to approximately 500 feet east of Colvin Forest Drive.
 Phase 2 will begin where Phase 1 leaves off (approximately 500 feet east of Colvin Forrest Drive) and end at Reston Avenue.

 Right of way acquisition and utility relocations: $62 million

 *Dedicated project funding is being provided through Fairfax County’s Tysons Transportation Plan on an as needed basis.